lejpiodan-ux/Sql_Code_Examples/Subquerry/01_Low_Frequency_products/README.md

 ##### "Inner Join" - To connect data
 ##### "Count" and "Average" - To make aggregations
-##### "Subquerry" - In HAVING clause
+##### "Subquery" - In HAVING clause
 ##### "Offset" and "Fetch" - For Pagination

 ## Result

-Writted Query shows a list of 100 products and customers who are buying products less often than average number of orders in whole database
+Written Query shows a list of 100 products and customers who are buying products less often than the average number of orders in the whole database

 Writted By Piotr Leja